DIVERSITY • EQUITY • INCLUSION

 Who this is for

-Teachers, trainers, therapists, allies, administrators, parents, and industry consultants will benefit from this curriculum.
+Teachers, trainers, therapists, allies, administrators, human resource professionals, parents, industry consultants, activists.

 1. Four Required Courses

 Specialization Inquiry Form

 SHINDALE SEALE, Ed.D, M.Ed., In two decades of leadership and training roles, Seale has focused on business performance optimization, staff development, and the creation of sustainable and equitable working environments in corporate, academic, and nonprofit arenas.
 She provides academic, professional, and quality of life resources to marginalized members in South Los Angeles through her nonprofit organization, Our Community Mentors.
 Her research and consulting through her company SEADE Coaching & Consulting focuses on creating equitable solutions in gender, race, age, and ability matters and has led to her being a sought-after subject matter expert and speaker.
 Seale holds a doctorate in Organizational Change and Leadership and a master’s degree in education from the University of Southern California.
 She earned a bachelor’s degree that focused on language and linguistics from CSU Dominguez Hills.
 She teaches at the University of Redlands and UCSC Silicon Valley Extension where she is also the founding chair of the Diversity Equity Inclusion program since 2020.

 Once you create your student account, you can establish candidacy in a certificate or specialization program any time during your studies.

 The benefits of enrolling early